jesselooney/chvatal-smt/README.md

 # Setup
+*Note: We observed that PBLib causes issues when running the SAT formulations on Windows.*
 From the root directory of the repository, follow the subsequent steps to set everything up.

 Create and enter a virtual environment: